saikirankavili/Simple-Banking-Application-Using-Python/README.md

         if attempts < max_attempts:
             print("You Have Entered Wrong Pin❌ \nPlease Try Again")
         else:
-            print("You Have Enterd the Wrong Pin for 3 Times❌.\n8🚫Your Account is Blocked🚫 \nContact the Bank🏦")
+            print("You Have Enterd the Wrong Pin for 3 Times❌\n🚫Your Account is Blocked🚫 \nContact the Bank🏦")